sitedata/checklyhq.com/README.md

 ## Updating search

-This is done automatically through a github action, see `.github/worksflows/algolia-docsearch.yml`
+This is done automatically through a github action, see `.github/worksflows/algolia-docsearch.yml`.

-If you need to do it manually, go to the `docsearch-scraper` directory and run:
+If you need to do it manually, go to the `algolia` directory and run the following.

 ```bash
 pipenv shell